Top 10 Questions About Flat Fee Financial Advisors

 Work with a CFP® Professional

 While no designation is a silver bullet, a CERTIFIED FINANCIAL PLANNER™ (CFP®) professional has completed rigorous coursework, passed a difficult exam, and adheres to ethical and fiduciary standards.
-This ensures they have a strong foundation in investments, tax planning, estate planning, and retirement strategies—all critical areas of comprehensive financial planning.
+This is one way to make sure they have a strong foundation in investments, tax planning, estate planning, and retirement strategies.
+All of these are critical areas of comprehensive financial planning.

 Look for Clear Fee Disclosure and a Transparent Increase Schedule